Supreme Order of the Most Holy Annunciation: Regulations

-On initiation of a new knight into the order, the small collar was worn by the initiate before the accolade by Grand Master.
-After the accolade the Grand Master would place the large collar over the shoulders of the new knight.
+On initiation of a new knight into the order, the small collar was worn by the initiate before the accolade by the Grand Master.
+After the accolade, the Grand Master would place the large collar over the shoulders of the new knight.

 When the order is not worn, Knights may wear a gold miniature of the badge (medallion of the collar) of the order suspended from a red ribbon.
-They may also wear either a ribbon-bar (upon a uniform) or a rosette (upon a suit), both of which are red and have a miniature cross of four pommels engraved with the Annunciation.
+They may also wear either a ribbon bar (upon a uniform) or a rosette (upon a suit), both of which are red and have a miniature cross of four pommels engraved with the Annunciation.

 Grand Magisterium

-While the Grand Magisterium of Prince Aimone of Savoy is limited to his claim, the Grand Magisterium of Victor Emmanuel, Prince of Naples is currently in effect.
+While the Grand Magisterium of Prince Aimone of Savoy is limited to his claim, the Grand Magisterium of Emanuele Filiberto, Prince of Venice is currently in effect.
 The governing body of the dynastic orders of the Royal House of Savoy consists of the Sovereign and Grand Master of the Order, the Grand Chancellor of the Order, the Council of the Order, Members, and the Giunta of the Order.
 The following are some of those that make up the Grand Magisterium of the order.